Full schedule of events.

 Australia, Canada, New Zealand, Switzerland

-Senator Wallin will speak to her Senate Public Bill, S-248, an act to amend the criminal code (medical assistance in dying), which requests an exemption to the Criminal Code of Canada to allow for advance requests for medical assistance in dying for Canadians diagnosed with a serious or incurable disease, illness or disability.
-Her bill would allow Canadians to waive the requirement for final consent when receiving medical assistance in dying if they lose the final capacity to consent and will allow provinces to legally create advance request frameworks.
-She will also discuss the evolution of the policy process relating to advance requests, including the impact of foreign jurisdictions on Canada’s consideration of medical assistance in dying legislation.
-Senator Wallin will also discuss her current involvement in the ongoing Special Joint Parliamentary Committee on medical assistance in dying, which has been mandated by Parliament to consider issues relating to mature minors, advance requests, mental illness, the state of palliative care in Canada and the protection of Canadians with disabilities.
+Senator Pamela Wallin will speak to her Senate Public Bill S-248, which seeks an exemption to the Criminal Code of Canada to allow for advance requests for medical assistance in dying for Canadians diagnosed with a serious or incurable disease, illness or disability.
+Her bill would allow Canadians to waive the requirement for final consent when receiving MAID if they lose capacity and it will allow provinces and territories to legally create advance request frameworks.
+She will also discuss the evolution of the policy process of advance requests and her involvement in the ongoing Special Joint Parliamentary Committee on MAID.

 Organ Donation After MAID (ODE) – An International Perspective